-Measure Early Flag Red Flag Academic progress and engagement Attainment recorded as 'Not there yet' in three or more subjects.
-Subject assessments (interim and end of year) incomplete in two or more subjects.
-Attainment remains 'Not there yet', and incomplete assessments not addressed.
+?
+Measure Early Flag Red Flag Academic progress and Attainment recorded as 'Not Attainment remains 'Not there engagement there yet' in three or more yet', and incomplete subjects.
+Subject assessments (interim and end of year) incomplete in two or more subjects. assessments not addressed.
 If an Individual Action Plan is in place, continued failure to meet targets.
 Attendance (caveat for long term illness or exceptional circumstances - at Headteacher's discretion) <90% cumulative <80% cumulative with no improvement seen Kindness and Aspiration (Progress Review scores) Average of <2.0 for either metric Average of <2.0 continued (no improvement seen) Behaviour (repeated minor misdemeanours) 30 accumulated behaviour points over year 50 accumulated behaviour points over year Behaviour (major misdemeanours) Any external suspension or two internal suspensions Any subsequent external suspension within that academic year